Chevrotain/chevrotain/docs/tutorial/step3b_adding_actions_embedded.md

 #### Back To the mini SQL Select grammar:
-For this parser lets build a more complex data structure instead of simply returning a number.
+For this grammar lets build a more complex data structure (an AST) instead of simply returning a number.
 Our selectStatement rule will now return an object with four properties:

 ```javascript